An even-tempered cat, the Persian is known to enjoy a sunny window and show sudden bursts of kitten-like energy.

 The Persian will stretch out next to you, sleep in your bed, and sit on your lap when she is in the mood.
 She does not mind changes in routine and is generally friendly with anyone and everyone.

 The Persian needs to have her nutrition controlled to stay in good condition.
 Since the breed is not known for a high degree of energetic exercise, attention must be paid to both her nutrition and regular exercise.
 That means the Persian must get exercise to keep in top condition.
-While Persians like to play with their guardians and will play with interactive toys, chase balls, and attack catnip mice, you might have to keep after them to exercise daily.
+While Persians like to play with their parents and will play with interactive toys, chase balls, and attack catnip mice, you might have to keep after them to exercise daily.

 The Persian coat requires attention daily.
 She must be brushed and combed in order to keep the coat from tangling.
 In addition, the flat face must be cleaned regularly and carefully as tear stains can be deposited on the face.

-The Persian is an ancient breed of cat and, as with other ancient breeds, its history is a bit clouded.
+The Persian is an ancient breed of cat and, as with other ancient breeds, her history is a bit clouded.
 Longhaired cats were in Italy in the 1500s.
 These cats were imported from Asia.
 In the 17th century, Pietro della Valle brought a cat from Persia to Italy to add to the breeding program.
 This cat may well have been a cat known in Persia as the Sand Cat, a cat who lived in the desert.
-This Sand Cat had a woolly coat, much like a steel soap pad, to protect it from the environment and permit it to live in the sand.
+This Sand Cat had a woolly coat, much like a steel soap pad, to protect her from the environment and permit her to live in the sand.

 About a hundred years later, Nicolas de Pereisc acquired some longhaired cats.
 These cats came from Turkey, which is also the home to the Turkish angora, a different breed of longhaired cat.
 In the 19th century, the descendants of these Turkish cats were bred with some of the cats from Italy, and that was the beginning of the modern Persian.
 Although this breed is ancient, it is also man made.